logankeenan/api-definition/README.md

 #### Collections
 The API should disallow the `DELETE` method for collections -- if a client does wish to remove every item in the collection, they can make multiple `DELETE` requests.
 The appropriate status code for a `DELETE` issued against a collection is `405`.

+### API Versions

+As the API changes it's important to communicate to customers of breaking changes in an API.
+An example of a breaking change would be as small as change a property on an entity to nullable or as large as removing a resource completely.
+It's very important to communicate changes in a programmatic way to prevent the customers from breaking if the API changes.

+A client request should include the version in the [Accept](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header adhering to the following pattern `application/vnd.hy-vee.[version]+json`

+#### Examples
+* `Accept: application/vnd.hy-vee.v1+json`
+* `Accept: application/vnd.hy-vee.v2+xml`